TimotheeL/rundown/Specs.md

 - Reads as "any pace between 4:40 and 4:20mn per km".

-When the unit is shared between the upper and lower bound of the range, as is often the case, it is preferable to factor out the unit using parentheses:
+When the unit is shared between the upper and lower bound of the range, as is often the case, it is preferable to factor it out using parentheses:

 ```
 @({lower-bound}-{upper-bound}){bound-unit}